-In cognitive pretests, we evaluate the comprehensibility of questions, identify problems respondents may have in answering, and generate constructive suggestions for eliminating such problems.
-The pretests can be conducted in person, by phone, or by video conference.
-The questions can be tested in all common survey modes (face-to-face, phone, paper-and-pencil, online).
+In cognitive pretests, we examine the comprehensibility of questions for you, identify problems respondents have in answering them and offer you concrete suggestions for improvement.
+The pretests can be conducted face-to-face, by telephone, in writing or online.

-- With small samples of 10 to 30 participants
+- With small case numbers: 10 to 30 test subjects.

-- The individual interviews are limited to approx. 60 minutes
+- The individual interviews are scheduled to last about 60 minutes

-- Approx. 20 questions or items can be cognitively tested during an interview
+- Approximately 20 questions or items can be cognitively tested in the course of an interview.